Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Simulation Study

 \subsection{Estimation Results}

-Even though the structure of the coefficients is best illustrated two-dimensionally as in Figure~\ref{fig:true}, we can `stretch' (vectorize) them into a single vector ordered by the labels in each panel of Figure~\ref{fig:true}.
-Then, we use a functional boxplot \citep{SG11} to visualize the performance of the estimators based on 500 simulation replicates.
-Figure~\ref{fig:est} shows the functional boxplots for the estimated coefficients of five neighbors (in five rows) and the four methods (in four columns).
+Even though the structure of the coefficients is best illustrated two-dimensionally as in Figure~\ref{fig:true}, we can `stretch' (vectorize) them into a single vector ordered by the numbers labeled in each panel of Figure~\ref{fig:true}.
+Then, we could use the functional boxplot \citep{SG11} to visualize the performance of the estimators based on 500 simulation replicates.
+Figure~\ref{fig:est} shows the functional boxplots for the estimated coefficients of the five neighbors (in five rows) by the four methods (in four columns).

 From Figure~\ref{fig:est}, we see that both the fused Lasso and the adaptive fused Lasso estimators have much smaller variances and are, therefore, more stable than the restricted OLS and GLS estimators.
+The functional boxplot is designed to capture the structure of the estimated curve as a whole instead of estimation at individual points.
 Comparing the median curves of each plot, we see that the non-regularized methods do not reproduce the structure of the coefficients, while the fused Lasso and the adaptive fused Lasso both capture the grouping of the coefficients very well.
-There is a small departure of the median curves from the green lines for the fused Lasso.
-The adaptive fused Lasso fixes this bias problem.
+There is a small departure of the median curves from the green lines for the fused Lasso, and the adaptive fused Lasso fixes this bias problem.

-Although ${\bm{\alpha}}_3=\bm{0}$, the estimates of ${\bm{\alpha}}_3$ from our (adaptive) fused Lasso are only very close to but not exactly zeros. \citet{fused05} used a sparse fused Lasso that penalized both the coefficients and the pairwise differences of the coefficients to enforce both sparsity and grouping.
-However, in our algorithm, we only penalize the pairwise differences, not the coefficients themselves.
-In an extra simulation, we used the sparse fused Lasso estimator, which can also be written in the form of \eqref{eq:lasso}, where $\mathbf{D}$ has $K n_I$ additional rows added to penalize the coefficients themselves.
-We found that our adaptive fused Lasso method without the Lasso sparsity penalization not only performs as good as the sparse fused Lasso method, but it is also computationally more efficient.
+Although ${\bm{\alpha}}_3=\bm{0}$, the estimates of ${\bm{\alpha}}_3$ from our adaptive fused Lasso are only very close to but not exactly zeros. \citet{fused05} used a sparse fused Lasso that penalized both the coefficients and the pairwise differences of the coefficients to enforce both sparsity and grouping.
+However, in our algorithm, we only penalize the pairwise differences, not the coefficients themselves, i.e., the 2D fusion problem.
+In an extra simulation (results not shown), we used the sparse fused Lasso estimator, which can also be written in the form of \eqref{eq:lasso}, where $\mathbf{D}$ has $K n_I$ additional rows added to penalize the coefficients themselves.
+We found that our adaptive fused Lasso method without the Lasso sparsity penalization not only performs as satisfactorily as the sparse fused Lasso method, but it is also much more efficient in computation.